tyroprogrammer/learn-react-app/src/tutorial/02-IntroToJSX.md

 )
 ```

-Instead of returning Javascript code, it's returning HTML-like code (it's not HTML) and notice it's not a string.
+Instead of returning JavaScript code, it's returning HTML-like code (it's not HTML) and notice it's not a string.
 Wait, what?!!
 Welcome to JSX!

 You don't trust that this weird syntax works, do you?
 Open the exercise file and edit the return statement with the JSX and save to see the magic happen!

 <!--exercise-->

-Although you write HTML looking syntax, your JSX code is compiled into a Javascript function like the one we saw in the previous page.
+Although you write HTML looking syntax, your JSX code is compiled into a JavaScript function like the one we saw in the previous page.
 The above JSX code is compiled into:

 ```jsx
 return React.createElement('div', null, 'Hello World');